Learn to Play Hockey

 Learn to Play Hockey offers sessions year-round.
-Proof of USA Hockey Membership is required for all players.
-Please present a copy of your proof of membership prior to each evaluation session.
-Body Zone will scan the bar code on your membership.
+Proof of USA Hockey Membership is required for all players prior to the first session.

 For helpful information on equipment and supplies for your young player, click here for a Beginner’s Guide to Outfitting your Hockey Player.

 - USA Hockey certified coaches

 - Jersey provided for Cross Ice, Half Ice and Full Ice

 - Have fun